abalage/balagetech-fail2ban-elasticsearch/README.md

 # balagetech-fail2ban-elasticsearch

-Syslog-NG and Elasticsearch configurations to process and visualize fail2ban logs
+Syslog-NG and Elasticsearch configurations to process and visualize fail2ban logs.

+This repo was created from contents previously placed in [balagetech-central-syslog-server](https://github.com/abalage/balagetech-central-syslog-server) repository.